GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Related Work

 \textbf{Motion for full-body interactions:} People use their body and hands together for interacting with the world.
 Hsiao et al. \cite{hsiao2006wholeBodyGrasp} build a database of whole-body grasps with a human operating an avatar, and perform imitation learning.
-Borras et al. \cite{asfour2015wholeTaxonomy} capture whole-body \mocap data \cite{kitMocap2015} of people interacting with scene objects and handheld objects using a humanoid model, and define a pose taxonomy.
+Borras et al. \cite{asfour2015wholeTaxonomy} capture whole-body \mocap data \cite{kitMocap2015} of people interacting with scene objects and handheld objects, using a humanoid model, and define a pose taxonomy.
 Taheri \etal~\cite{GRAB:2020} capture whole-body \smplX~\cite{smplifyPP} interactions with handheld objects, but learn a \cVAE that generates only static grasping hands, due to the task complexity.
-Merel \etal~\cite{merel2020catchCarry} use deep RL and human \mocap demonstrations to learn a vision-guided neural controller for picking up and carrying boxes, or catching and throwing a ball.
+Merel \etal~\cite{merel2020catchCarry} use deep RL and human \mocap demonstrations to learn a vision-guided neural controller for picking up and carrying boxes, or catching/throwing a ball.

-\textbf{Summary:} The community has focused only on parts of the problem (either the body or the hands) or used unrealistic body models. \modelname learns to generate full-body \smplX motion for walking towards an object up to grasping it, given only a \threeD object and a ``start'' human pose.
+\textbf{Summary:} The community has focused on parts of the problem (either the body or the hands) or used unrealistic bodies. \modelname learns to generate full-body \smplX motions, from walking to approach an object up to grasping it, given only a \threeD object and a starting human pose.